eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_intro.md

 [Scalate](http://scalate.fusesource.org/) template, this can be replaced easily.

+By default, resources are maintained in a git repository.
+This gives you versioning "for free".
 While you could edit all text resources online, you can also clone the git repository edit files offline and push changes back to the server.
 Publet will update its working copy after each push.
-A possible workflow could be to install publet locally, add/edit files with your favorite editor and verify the result in the local publet instance.
+A possible workflow could be to install publet locally, add/edit files with your favorite editor and verify the result locally.
 The collected changes can then be pushed to the server via git.

 Publet can be seen as a wiki for developers.
 The more interesting features are